mickcollins/SMFAPAC/README.md

     - [NWChem](http://www.nwchem-sw.org/)
     - [QChem](http://www.q-chem.com/)

+The SMFA_Users_Guide.pdf (Section 2.7) in SMFAPAC/doc contains information
+about how to get SMFA to "load" each (at least one) of these quantum chemistry packages.

 Several Perl modules are also required, and these can be installed with the following commands (administrator privileges required):